tkuester/taky/doc/README_DEPLOYMENT.md

 # Deploying / Setting up a Taky Server

 Primarily, there are two ways to install taky, and two ways to configure it for deployment.
-You should chose the way that best suits your needs!
+You should choose the way that best suits your needs!
 But if you aren't sure, and you don't have complex needs, the "Linux System Administrator" method is probably the one you want to choose!